Chapada dos Veadeiros National Park: History

-The Chapada dos Veadeiros region was first developed around the golden mine rush in the 18th century.
+The Chapada dos Veadeiros region was first developed around the gold rush in the 18th century.
 Cavalcante was one of the first villages founded in the region, and at one point became one of Brazil's major gold extractors.
-Some reports say that Isabel, Princess Imperial of Brazil visited Cavalcante, making it capital of the Empire for a day.
+Some reports say that Isabel, Princess Imperial of Brazil visited Cavalcante, making it the capital of the Empire for a day.
 The necessity of slave labor to work the mines in the Chapada dos Veadeiros was so great that the region is now home to some of the biggest Quilombo communities in Brazil.

 Kalungas

 The Quilombos are communities of Afro-Brazilians who managed to escape from slavery, both from agricultural plantations and mines.
 The Quilombo communities of Chapada dos Veadeiros include a subgroup known as the Kalungas.
 The word Kalunga meant "something of smaller value" in the past.
 The term is now a term of pride for the Kalunga group.
 Their image in Brazil has grown.
-With the end of the golden period of mining, the Chapada dos Veadeiros had only an isolated collection of villages; they were rediscovered and engage in tourism to support Kalunga communities.
+With the end of the golden period of mining, the Chapada dos Veadeiros had only an isolated collection of villages; they were rediscovered and engaged in tourism to support Kalunga communities.